WHERE TO TURN

 There is hope and help is available in our community.
 Having an open and honest conversation about suicide can offer hope to the hopeless and help for those feeling helpless.

 Learn more about Suicide Prevention Resources...

-The Role of Faith Communities in Suicide Prevention - A Guidebook for Faith Leaders
+The Role of Faith Communities in Suicide Prevention (PDF) - A Guidebook for Faith Leaders

 Mental Health Ministries - Resources for clergy on preventing suicide